 - Target Audience

-The statistical training will draw participation from statisticians, technical officials and specialists in ministries, departments and agencies, academia, think-thanks, research institution and the United Nations system entities.
-Given the complexity of the code and the short duration of the training, a basic level of understanding of and experience with statistical software programmes such as R and Stata will be helpful to follow the instructions.
-Participants are recommended to follow ESCAP guidelines for installing and preparing the R Studio environment before the training begins.
+The statistical training drew participation from statisticians, technical officials and specialists in ministries, departments and agencies, academia, think-thanks, research institution and the United Nations system entities.
+Given the complexity of the code and the short duration of the training, a basic level of understanding of and experience with statistical software programmes such as R and Stata would be helpful to follow the instructions.
+Participants were recommended to follow ESCAP guidelines for installing and preparing the R Studio environment before the training begins.
 It may be beneficial, but is not required, for participants to review basic R skills which can be found by a simple search on the internet.

 - Organization and Participation

-The statistical training will be organized physically at the United Nations House in Ashqabat, Turkmenistan, on 26-27 April 2023.
-The meeting will be conducted in Russian.
+The statistical training was organized physically at the United Nations House in Ashqabat, Turkmenistan, on 26-27 April 2023.
+The meeting was conducted in Russian.
 The tentative programme of the training is available on the programme tab.